 The bottom line is that continuing coverage with the term renewal is usually a bad idea.
 It should only be renewed for a short period of time, or if this is the only option to maintain coverage and keep some life insurance in force.

-Another Possible Option- Convert the Policy to Whole Life
+Another Possible Option – Convert the Policy to Whole Life

 Term life insurance normally comes with an option to convert part or all of the policy to a whole life insurance policy without any additional underwriting.
 Sometimes this can be done until a certain year of the term such as the 1oth year, and sometimes it can be done until the end of the term period.
-It is normally not allowed during the renewal period, so beware of the limits on the conversion period, which is the timeframe where conversion to whole life is allowed.
+It is normally not allowed during the renewal period, so beware of the limits on the conversion period, which is the timeframe where conversion to a whole life policy is allowed.

 When the policy is converted to whole life, the premium will go up because whole life insurance is so much more expensive than term.
 The policy age will be the age of the insured at conversion, not the original term policy age.
 There will not be new underwriting though, so whatever health classification was assigned to the term policy will also carry forward to the whole life policy.
 This can be a useful way to lock-in insurance coverage for good.
 This is especially useful if you are no longer insurable due to a decline in health from the time that the term policy was issued.

-Evaluate Coverage Needs- Get a New Policy or Go Without Coverage
+Evaluate Coverage Needs – Get a New Policy or Go Without Coverage

 As a term policy nears expiration, it is a good time to evaluate what your life insurance needs are.
-Life can change a lot over the course of a policy, and people will usually move or buy a new home, have additional children and grandchildren, divorce or marriage can happen, or children can grow and no longer be dependent on their parents for income.
+Life can change a lot over the course of your policy, and people will usually move or buy a new home, have additional children and grandchildren, divorce or marriage can happen, or children can grow and no longer be dependent on their parents for income.
 People also change jobs, and their financial wellbeing can change.
 All of these things can lead to different needs for life insurance.

 After evaluation, you may find that you need less insurance or none at all.
 Conversely, you may find that you need more coverage than you did before.
 You could also find that you need permanent coverage or shorter term coverage.

+When your term life insurance policy is set to expire, you have a few different options.
 Everyone should speak with a professional advisor before a life insurance policy expires.
 They can do a full analysis, which includes projections about personal finances into the future.
 If a new policy needs to be applied for, give plenty of time to go through the application process and get the new coverage issued before the existing policy expires, that way there won’t be any gaps in the coverage.

 If it is determined after the analysis that no coverage is needed, the existing coverage can expire.